Language-related links

 - Commanding Hands - Youtube channel teaching British Sign Language vocabulary

-Scottish Gaelic on Duolingo - yeah yeah I know about the memes but the Scottish Gaelic course is actually really goodYou beefed it, Duolingo!! you fucked up!!!
-Do not use Duolingo to learn languages anymore, they have destroyed their platform with "AI".
+While I previously heavily recommended Duolingo for Scottish Gaelic, I can no longer recommend the platform to learn any language.
+They have destroyed their platform with "AI".
 I firmly believe that languages, as living, breathing systems of communication, are not best learned from computers which are unable to detect, express, or explain nuance.

 Language videos I like